Colorado Military and Veterans Benefits

 Applicants should file a claim for benefits after the last day worked.
 Initial claims for UI can be filed online at the Colorado UI Online Claim Portal.
-Applicants that are experiencing issues when filing their claim can call the support center at 303-536-5615, Monday through Friday 8 a.m. to 4 p.m.
+For more information or assistance please call the Colorado UI customer support center at 303-318-9000 or 800-388-5515.

 Colorado UI How to File a Claim Webpage

 What are my Colorado Military and Veterans Division of Driver Services Benefits?